moifort/orb/README.md

 - **To infinity, and beyond!** see all ideas, vote, and suggest new ones on [Github Discussions](https://github.com/moifort/orb/discussions/categories/ideas)

 ## Performance

-- 56 secondes build from computer.
-kill + restart:
-- 55 secondes
+- kill + restart - 55 secondes
-- 49 secondes --process-per-site
+- kill + restart - 49 secondes --process-per-site
--

 ## 🙇 Thanks
 - [@Gaggimate](https://github.com/jniebuhr/gaggimate) for the open source code and all the instruction to mod the Gaggia